-Claus D. Jacobs is The Swiss National Science Foundation Professor of Strategy and Organization.
+Claus D. Jacobs is a Guest Professor of Strategy and Organization.

 Claus' research focuses on strategic management and organizational change in general and on discursive practices of strategizing and organizing in particular.
 His work has been published in Human Relations, Journal of Applied Behavioral Science, Journal of Management Inquiry, Journal of Organizational Change Management, Long Range Planning, MIT Sloan Management Review, Organization Studies and Scandinavian Journal of Management among others.
 It received Best Paper Nominations in four consecutive years at the Academy of Management.